 Clear Mount Stamps

 Clear mount stamps are not actually clear.
 These are traditional red rubber stamps backed with foam that are designed to mount on clear acrylic blocks.
 The advantage to these is being able to have better placement of your images because you can see the basic shape through the block (see above) or use them with your Stamparatus.
-Another advantage is they take up much less valuable storage space and are generally less expensive than their wood mount cousins.
+Another advantage is they take up much less valuable storage space and are generally less expensive than their wood-mount cousins.

 Dimensionals and Dimensional Adhesive

 Dimensional adhesive is a sticky foam adhesive, usually in very small shapes or strips, used to adhere elements to your projects adding some height or depth so to create, well, dimension!
-Stampin’ Up! has three varieties of dimensional adhesive:
+Stampin’ Up! has five varieties of dimensional adhesive:

 - Stampin’ Dimensionals – hexagons about 3/8″ across;

-- Mini Stampin’ Dimensionals – TINY hexagons about 1/4″ across; and
+- Mini Stampin’ Dimensionals – TINY hexagons about 1/4″ across;

 - Foam Adhesive Strips – 1/8″ x 9″ (3.2 mm x 22.9 cm) strips that are ESSENTIAL when making shaker and slider cards.

-The action of using either an embossing folder or a stencil or mask and stylus to flex and bend paper or cards stock fibers enough such that they take on a new texture.
+The action of using either an embossing folder or a stencil or mask and stylus to flex and bend paper or cards stock fibres enough such that they take on a new texture.
 This process adds depth and dimension with very little effort and cost – so of course one of my favorite things to do!